pulp/pulp_installer/RELEASING.md

 1. Tag this commit with the name of the release, e.g. 3.8.0.
 1. Create a release on github based on the tag.
 1. Upload the pulp_installer collection to the Galaxy.
+1. Change the status of all issues that were referenced in the change log for this release to CLOSED - CURRENTRELEASE.

 Uploading a collection to the Galaxy